- Faculty Publications

 Governments and international organizations employ many economists to assist with the design and analysis of economic policy.
 For example, the Bank of Canada, Department of Finance, Department of Foreign Affairs and the International Monetary Fund all hire many Economics graduates.

 Within the private sector, economics graduates can also be found working as journalists, lawyers, bankers and managers.
 Given this employment flexibility, surveys have shown that the salaries of economics graduates tend to be among the highest among social science and applied science graduates.
-A recent study also finds that, out of 50 different disciplines, graduates of only eight disciplines earn statistically more than Economics graduates.
+A recent Canadian study finds that, out of 50 different disciplines, graduates of only eight disciplines earn statistically more than Economics graduates.
+In the United States, a 2015 report by Kiplinger finds that Economics ranks fourth among all majors for career and earning prospects, placing ahead of disciplines such as Finance, Physics, Civil Engineering and Actuarial Mathematics.

 Economics @ X